Landfill sources (A_10)

 Measures adopted by the Huelva Port Authority for the control of discharges (A_11)

-- South Wharf drainage connection.
+- Muelle Sur drainage connection.

-- Connection of the sewerage system to the basic network around the Columbus Monument.
+- Connection of the sewerage system to the basic network around the Columbus monument.

 - Periodic water and sediment quality characterisation campaigns.